SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 This version of the game uses a ``while`` loop and a ``switch`` statement to implement the game's logic.
-The ``while`` loop has a statement label called ``gameLoop`` to indicate that it is the main game loop for the Snakes and Ladders game.
+The ``while`` loop has a statement label called ``gameLoop`` to indicate that it's the main game loop for the Snakes and Ladders game.

 The ``while`` loop's condition is ``while square != finalSquare``, to reflect that you must land exactly on square 25.